Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 Some medical conditions may interact with Nutropin.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

-- if you have allergies to medicines, foods, or other substances (especially benzyl alcohol or m-cresol)
+- if you have allergies to medicines, foods, or other substances (especially benzyl alcohol)

-- if you have a history of leukemia, other types of cancer, or any unusual growths or tumors (especially in the brain)
+- if you have a history of leukemia, unusual growths or tumors (especially in the brain), or cancer

 Some MEDICINES MAY INTERACT with Nutropin.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Corticosteroids (eg, prednisone) or estrogens because they may decrease Nutropin's effectiveness
+- Corticosteroids (eg, prednisone) because they may decrease Nutropin's effectiveness